nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

       }
 ```

-As a consequence, creating SnippetsPolicy should only be allowed for the privileged users -- the Cluster operator.
+As a consequence, creating SnippetsPolicy/SnippetsFilter should only be allowed for the privileged users -- the Cluster operator.
-As a further precaution, we will disable SnippetsPolicy by default similarly
+As a further precaution, we will disable SnippetsPolicy/SnippetsFilter by default similarly
 to [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/configuration/security/#snippets).

 It is also possible to add validation of snippets to disallow certain directives (like `root` and `autoindex`)